 By Train: Take a direct train from Zurich Main Station to Lucerne via SBB.
 The journey takes around 50 minutes to an hour.

-By Car: The drive takes around an hour as well, traveling over 50 kilometers from Zurich to Lucerne.
+By Car: The drive takes around an hour as well, traveling over 5km from Zurich to Lucerne.

 Rhine Falls is the mightiest falls in Central Europe.
 The water leaves Lake Constance and enters the Rhine River, where the water plunges down 21 meters over a 150-meter wide Jurassic limestone ledge.
 The water surge is strongest throughout June to July when snowmelt feeds into Rhine River.